Fattigman/GrapeTree/README.md

 ## Minimum running example of current version

 Include the js files in an appropiate folder where you keep your js scripts.
-Then to initialize, import the scripts to your html, create a div and include the following snippet:
+Then to initialize, include the following snippet in your html:
 ```html
 <script src="js/jquery-1.9.1.min.js"></script>
 <script src="js/d3.min.js"></script>